Adversarial Reinforcement Learning Framework for ESP Cheater Simulation: Experiments

 The Blackjack (Fig.~\ref{fig:env:blackjack}) is a card game that the player aims to hold cards whose count does not exceed 21 while exceeding the dealer's count.
 The player can use four actions to draw the card from the deck or to update the bet: \emph{Hit}, \emph{Stand}, \emph{DoubleDown}, and \emph{Surrender}.
 By default, the player can observe their hand (their initial hand + revealed cards from the deck) and the dealer's upcard.
 In contrast, the cheater can observe every card, including the dealer's hold card and the deck.
 After the episode ends, the player receives or loses the bet depending on their count.
 Then, the detector discriminates the cheater based on the trajectory including cards and the action history.

-\paragraph{Evaluation Metrics.} We employ three main metrics to evaluate the performances of the cheater and the detector: \emph{Average precision (AP)}, \emph{AUROC}, and \emph{Average reward}.
+\paragraph{Evaluation Metrics.} We employ three main metrics to evaluate the performances of the cheater and the detector: \emph{Average Precision (AP)}, \emph{Area Under the Receiver Operating Characteristic curve (AUROC)}, and \emph{Average reward}.
+AP measures the area under the precision–recall curve, and AUROC measures the area under the ROC curve representing the trade-off between true and false positive rates.
+A higher AUROC reflects a stronger ability to identify cheaters and avoid false alarms.
 AP and AUROC evaluate the detector's ability to distinguish cheater trajectories from non-cheater ones, while the average reward measures the effectiveness of the policy in the game environment.
 Lower AP and AUROC indicate that the cheater successfully deceives the detector.
 In addition, we report \emph{Average trajectory length} to provide further insights into the agent behavior.
 Under the non-adversarial setting, non-cheaters tend to produce longer trajectories than cheaters, since they must actively explore the environment to search for items or check the next card, leading to longer episode length.
 Lastly, we use \emph{Relative reward} to visualize the reward changes over detectability.
 It is defined as $(\text{reward} - \text{non-cheater's reward}) / (\text{pure cheater's reward} - \text{non-cheater's reward})$, to represent the normalized reward gain of the adversarial cheater compared to the pure cheater.

 \paragraph{Implementation Details.} We use a CNN-based actor-critic architecture for the policy network and a CNN-based classifier for the detector network.
 Both the cheater and non-cheater policies are trained using PPO algorithm~\citep{schulman2017proximal}.
 Before conducting adversarial training, we construct the trajectory dataset for each policy and then pretrain the detector.
 The pretraining results are summarized in Tab.~\ref{tab:exp:result:pretrain}.
 For adversarial training, we finetune the cheater policy and the detector network based on Alg.~\ref{alg:adv_train}.
 More details can be found in Appendix~\ref{sec:exp_details}.